 This year, I want to discuss a different kind of freedom.
-One that doesn't come from governments, constitutions, or revolutions-but from the gracious hand of God.
-It's a freedom that runs deeper than politics or economics, deeper than race or history.
+One that doesn't come from governments, constitutions, or revolutions-but from the gracious runs deeper than politics or economics, deeper than race or history.
 It's the kind of freedom that straightens what life has bent and restores what sin and shame have shattered.
-It's the kind of freedom only Jesus Christ, the Son of God, can provide.
+It's the kind of freedom only Jesus Christ, the Son of God,

 In Luke 13, we meet a woman who had been crippled for 18 years.
 Bent over and unable to stand up straight, she lived each day in pain and limitation.
 The Bible doesn't reveal her name.
 People didn't acknowledge her identity-only her condition.
 She was defined by what was wrong with her.
 Maybe you know what that feels like.
-Perhaps you've been identified by your addiction, your diagnosis, your past mistake, or your family struggle-not for who you are but for what's broken in your life.
+Perhaps you've been identified by your addiction, your diagnosis, your past mistake, or your family struggle-not for who you are but for what's broken in